Understanding Loan EMI

 1What is an EMI?

 EMI stands for Equated Monthly Installment.
 It's the fixed amount that a borrower pays to the lender on a specified date each month.
 EMI consists of both principal and interest components, with the proportion changing over the loan tenure.
+Initially, a larger portion of the EMI goes towards interest, and as the loan matures, a larger portion goes towards the principal.

 2How is loan EMI calculated?

 Loan EMI is calculated using the formula: EMI = [P × R × (1+R)^N]/[(1+R)^N-1], where P is the principal loan amount, R is the monthly interest rate (annual rate divided by 12 and then converted to decimal), and N is the total number of monthly installments.
+This formula ensures a constant payment amount throughout the loan term.

 3What factors affect my EMI amount?